Vic Gilliam: Career

 From 1976 to 1981, Gilliam worked as a legislative aide to United States Senator Mark Hatfield.
 In 1980, he criticized President Jimmy Carter's support for military registration of people aged 19 and 20 as "a quick fix, a reaction, a hysterical voice saying that something has to be done."
 Gilliam was an actor and a member of the Screen Actors Guild.
 From 1984 to 1985, he served as the director of alumni relations at Willamette University.

 Oregon House of Representatives

 Elections

-During the 1986 elections Gilliam ran for the Republican nomination for the Oregon House of Representatives from the 31st district.
-During the campaign he was endorsed by the Statesman Journal editorial board.
-In the Republican primary he was defeated by Al Riebel.
+During the 1986 elections, Gilliam ran for the Republican nomination for the Oregon House of Representatives from the 31st district.
+During the campaign, he was endorsed by the Statesman Journal editorial board.
+He was defeated in the Republican primary by Al Riebel.

 In 1987, Gilliam announced that he would seek the Republican nomination in the 31st district, but was defeated by Gene Derfler.

-In 2006, state Representative Mac Sumner announced his resignation due to his lung cancer.
+In 2006, State Representative Mac Sumner announced his resignation due to his lung cancer.
 On December 27, Gilliam was selected to replace Sumner as representative from the 18th district by the county commissioners of Marion and Clackamas counties.